Home » VPN » VPN Resource » Does VPN Protect Me? Is That Really Works?

 • Click the “Execute Test” button and wait for a few

-• The site will display results to you.
+• The site will display results for you.

-If the displayed list contains any real information such as hostname, IP address, or location, your VPN is leaking DNS.
+If the displayed list contains accurate information such as hostname, IP address, or location, your VPN leaks DNS.

 IP leak Test